 - Such incidental personal use must not result in any direct cost paid with state funds.
-If this does happen, the employee who caused the direct cost to be incurred by A. W. Brown Leadership Academy must reimburse A. W. Brown Leadership Academy. - Such incidental personal use must not impede the functions of A. W. Brown Leadership Academy. - The use of A. W. Brown Leadership Academy property for private commercial purposes is strictly prohibited. - Only incidental amounts of an employee's time for personal matters, comparable to reasonable coffee breaks during the day, are authorized under this section.
+If this does happen, the employee who caused the direct cost to be incurred by A. W. Brown Leadership Academy must reimburse A. W. Brown Leadership Academy. - Such incidental personal use must not impede the functions of A. W. Brown Leadership Academy. - The use of A. W. Brown Leadership Academy property for private commercial purposes is strictly prohibited. - Only incidental amounts of an employee's time for personal matters.